 While PBBAs changed the game in the mid-2000’s, today there are better options for meeting both your backup window and your Recovery Time Objectives (RTO).
 Specifically, flash storage provides the performance needed to restore petabytes of data in hours, not weeks or months.
 Unfortunately, legacy flash storage systems remain cost prohibitive as a backup target – leading organizations to continue purchasing PBBAs and hoping they never need to recover from them.

 Since “hope” is not a viable strategy (experts agree that Ransomware attacks are a matter of “when”, not “if”), VAST Data offers a modern backup solution that bucks the traditional model of PBBAs.
-VAST Data’s solution provides:
+VAST's Data Platform solution provides:

-- Low Total Cost of Ownership.
-A 10-year warranty for VAST’s Universal Storage provides an industry’s-best total cost of ownership (TCO) advantage compared to the average three-to-five year refresh cycle.
+Low Total Cost of Ownership.
+A 10-year warranty for VAST’s Data Platform provides an industry’s-best total cost of ownership (TCO) advantage compared to the average three-to-five year refresh cycle.

-- Data Protection.
-The Indestructible Snapshots feature in VAST’s Universal Storage helps companies safeguard data by preventing critical backup copies and snapshots from being altered or destroyed by nefarious actors that are inside or outside of the organization.
+Data Protection.
+The Indestructible Snapshots feature helps companies safeguard data by preventing critical backup copies and snapshots from being altered or destroyed by nefarious actors that are inside or outside of the organization.